JohanMouchet/johan-mouchet.com/README.md

 ## About This Website

-This website,
+This website is,

-- is bootstrapped with Create React App
+- bootstrapped with Create React App
   - including React, webpack, Babel and more
   - published as an offline-first Progressive Web App
-- maintains a design system with [Storybook](https://www.johan-mouchet.com/storybook/?path=/docs/about-getting-started--page)
+- maintaining a design system with [Storybook](https://www.johan-mouchet.com/storybook/?path=/docs/about-getting-started--page)
-- is type-checked with Typescript
+- type-checked with Typescript
-- is unit and snapshot tested with Jest and Enzyme
+- unit and snapshot tested with Jest and Enzyme
-- uses Sass and CSS post-processing
+- using Sass and CSS post-processing
-- is linted and formated with ESlint stylelint and Prettier, enforced by Husky and lint-staged
+- linted and formated with ESlint stylelint and Prettier, enforced by Husky and lint-staged
-- uses client side routing with [wouter](https://github.com/molefrog/wouter)
+- using client side routing with [wouter](https://github.com/molefrog/wouter)
-- is deployed, pre-rendered, with Netlify
+- deployed, pre-rendered, with Netlify

 ## npm Scripts